 Conversion Rate (CR) is a key metric, as it reveals the percentage of your site’s total traffic completing a specific goal.
 The higher the conversion rate the better.

 It is in this paradigm where Search Engine Optimisation and Conversion Rate Optimisation can at times be two completely opposing forces.
-An aspect which works for one, will have a completely opposite effect for another.
-It becomes a fine balancing act that website owners need to perform.
+An aspect which works for one may have an opposite effect for the

 What is Conversion Rate Optimization